faviasono/cookiecutter-data-science/README.md

 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump: Use .CSV/txt format to map names to files in Cloud storage.
+│        │
+│        └── README.md <- Describe data you will use in your project.
 │
 ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │